In this article you will find:

-This Eagle Pack Turkey Formula Canned Food recipe is described as a complete and balanced meal for all dogs, regardless of their life stage.
+This canned recipe is described as a complete and balanced meal for all dogs, regardless of their life stage.
 This formula features healthy, wholesome ingredients in a recipe that is packed with natural flavor.

 Best of all, this recipe is perfectly balanced in terms of protein, carbohydrates, and fats with additional benefits like antioxidant support and plenty of omega fatty acids.

-The first ingredient in this Eagle Pack Turkey Formula Canned Food recipe is fresh turkey and it is followed by chicken broth.
+The first ingredient in this canned turkey recipe is fresh turkey and it is followed by chicken broth.
 Turkey is an excellent source of meat-rich protein and, because it is animal-based, it offers great bio-availability for your dog.

 It is also good to see a secondary source of animal protein in the form of chicken appearing third on the ingredients list.
 Because both of these are animal-based proteins, they are complete proteins – that means that they contain all of the essential amino acids your dog needs.

 Your dog also gets some supplementary protein from the chicken liver and flaxseed, though the chicken liver is primarily included as a source of nutrients and the flaxseed serves mainly as a source of fat and supplemental fiber.